 \section{Abstract}

 We study ionization of atoms in strong two-dimensional (2D) laser fields with various forms, numerically and analytically.
-We focus on the local most-probable tunneling routes associated with specific electron trajectories, which correspond to the local maximal amplitudes in photoelectron momentum distributions.
-By making classic-quantum correspondence, we obtain a simple criterion for these routes which is associated with the electron position at the tunnel exit.
-With comparing the identified routes with the classical limit and the single-color limit where it is assumed that tunneling is dominated by the main component of the 2D field, some semiclassical properties of 2D tunneling are addressed.
-The Coulomb effect is also explored.
-Our work facilitates relevant studies on attosecond-resolved probing of electron motion with 2D laser fields.
+We focus on the local most-probable tunneling routes (some specific electron trajectories) which are corresponding to the local maxima of photoelectron momentum distributions (PMDs).
+By making classic-quantum correspondence, we obtain a condition for these routes characterized by the electron position at the tunnel exit.
+With comparing the identified routes with the classical limit and the partial-decoupling approximation where it is assumed that tunneling is dominated by the main component of the 2D field, some semiclassical properties of 2D tunneling are addressed.
+The local maxima of PMD related to the local most-probable routes can be used as one of the preferred observables in ultrafast measurements.